SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     This concept doesn't exist in C or Objective-C.
     The nearest thing in Objective-C is
-    the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning “the absence of a valid object”.
+    the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning “the absence of a valid object.”
     However, this only works for objects – it doesn't work for structs, or basic C types, or enumeration values.
     For these types,
     Objective-C methods typically return a special value (such as ``NSNotFound``) to indicate the absence of a value.
-    This assumes that the method's caller knows there is a special value to test for, and remembers to check for it.
+    This assumes that the method's caller knows there is a special value to test against, and remembers to check for it.
     Swift's optionals give a way to indicate the absence of a value for *any type at all*, without the need for special constants or ``nil`` tests.